shoeffner/monty/index.md

     - [Solution](files/BPP-09_ErrorsFSM-Solution.pdf)
     - [Solution code](files/BPP-09_ErrorsFSM-Solution.zip)

-10. Regular Expressions and HTTP
+10. Regular Expressions and HTTP ([Recording](https://video4.virtuos.uos.de/engage/theodul/ui/core.html?id=e341dd59-933d-4954-9abe-3dfe4321472d))
     - [Homework sheet](files/BPP-10_RegEx-Sheet.pdf)
     - [Homework code](files/BPP-10_RegEx-Sheet.zip)

 Unfortunately there is no recording of the first session available.
-Due to technical issues, no recordings of the beamer presentations are available for some sessions.
+Due to technical issues, no recordings of the beamer presentations are available for sessions 7, 8, and 9.

 *Note:* Once the class is done, we will make the source files available as well (i.e. the repository).
 But to keep the solutions *secret* while we go (as our